tsubaric/NFTicket/README.md

 ## NFTicket
 NFT Ticket platform for easy event creation, transfer, redemption, and ownership

 ### Test Report
 The test report can be found [here](docs/TestReport.md)

+https://metamask.io/download/ before getting started to this website and download METAMASK for your browser.
+Once you have Metamask when on "Select a network" click on "Add network"

 *** If you run npm ... and it says "bash npm: command not found" you can navigate to 'https://nodejs.org/en' and download the right version of Node.js for your computer.
 After successfully downloading npm (Node.js) you can run --> $ npm audit fix --force